Chapter 7 Guided Practice Problems

 When forming the budget, variable and fixed overhead are typically added together as total overhead cost.
 Then, in job-order costing systems, this total overhead cost is used as the numerator to compute a PDOH rate.
 That is, a PDOH rate usually includes both variable and fixed overhead costs.

-So you usually cannot just use the PDOH rate as the standard price of overhead. you have to dig into the budget to find the variable overhead cost rate per unit of the cost driver.
+So you usually cannot just use the PDOH rate as the standard price of overhead.
+You have to dig into the budget to find the variable overhead cost rate per unit of the cost driver.
 That is the standard price of variable overhead.

 I will simply call this the PDVOH rate, to mean “predetermined variable overhead rate.”
 That is the standard price.